-For some people with skin lymphoma, treatment may remove or destroy the cancer.
+For some people with skin lymphoma, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the lymphoma coming back.
-(When cancer comes back after treatment, it is called recurrence.)
-This is a very common concern in people who have had cancer.
+(When cancer comes back after treatment, it is called a recurrence.)
+This is a very common concern if you've had cancer.

 For many people, the lymphoma may never go away completely.
-These people may get regular treatments with chemotherapy, radiation, or other therapies to help keep the lymphoma under control for as long as possible and to help relieve symptoms from it.
-Learning to live with lymphoma as more of a chronic disease can be difficult and very stressful.
+These people may get regular treatments such as chemotherapy, radiation, or other therapies to help keep the lymphoma under control for as long as possible and to help relieve symptoms from it.
+Learning to live with lymphoma that doesn't go away can be difficult and very stressful.
 It has its own type of uncertainty.
-See When Cancer Doesn’t Go Away for more about this.
+See Managing Cancer as a Chronic Illness for more about this.

 Whether you have completed treatment or are still being treated, your doctors will still want to watch you closely with regular physical exams, blood tests, and possibly imaging tests.
-It is very important to go to all of your follow-up appointments.
+It's very important to go to all of your follow-up appointments.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

-You may need to have frequent blood tests to monitor your bone marrow function, to check that you have recovered from treatment, and to look for possible signs of disease recurrence.
-Rarely, blood cell counts can become abnormal as a long-term side effect of chemotherapy.
-If chemo damages the bone marrow, a disease called myelodysplasia can occur.
-In some cases this might even lead to acute leukemia.
+During your follow-up visits, your doctor will ask about symptoms, examine you, and may order some tests.
+For example, you may need to have frequent blood tests to monitor your bone marrow function, to check that you have recovered from treatment, and to look for possible signs of disease recurrence.

 The choice of other tests depends on the type, location, and extent of your lymphoma.
 If lymph nodes or other organs are affected, CT scans may be used to measure the size of any remaining tumors.
 PET scans may be done if your doctors aren’t sure if an abnormal area on a CT scan is an active lymphoma or scar tissue.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: